31337H4X0R/crab-tracker/README.md

 * detailed description of code contained in `/src`
 * an overview of SPI communication between different hardware components

-`/hardware` - contains design and fabrication files as well as parts lists for custom electronics - **STILL NEED TO ADD FILES**
+`/hardware` - contains design and fabrication files as well as parts lists for custom electronics

 `/src` - all code other than GUI code, including:
 * code to configure the GPX2 timing chip